 5. The Eiffel Tower

 Undeniably the most iconic structure in France and the by far, the most photographed, the Eiffel Tower.
-Standing in sheer wonder, the incredible edifice nestled in Champ de Mars‘s centre is the tallest structure in Paris.
+Standing in sheer wonder, the incredible edifice nestled in Champ de Mars’s centre is the tallest structure in Paris.
 It stands 324 meters (1,063 ft) tall.
+France is famous for its best known structure.

 Parisians quickly fell in love with The Eiffel Tower and more than 2 million visited in the first year that it was open.
 The tower symbolised French know-how and industrial genius.